Fraunhofer-AISEC/cmc/README.md

 ## Prerequistes

 - Running the *cmcd* currently requires a Linux platform.
-If the *cmcd* is configured to use a TPM the *cmcd* must be able to access ```/dev/tpm0```.
+If the *cmcd* is configured to use a TPM, the *cmcd* must be able to access ```/dev/tpm0```.
 If AMD SEV-SNP is used for measurements, the *cmcd* must be run on an AMD server within an SNP Virtual Machine.
 - Building the *cmcd* requires *go* (https://golang.org/doc/install)